Aryan185/ComfyUI-ExternalAPI-Helpers/README.md

 *   **FLUX Kontext Pro & Max:** Image-to-image transformations using the FLUX models via the Replicate API.
 *   **Gemini Chat:** Google's powerful multimodal AI.
 Ask questions about an image, generate detailed descriptions or create prompts for other models.
 Supports thinking budget controls for applicable models.
 *   **Gemini Segmentation:** Generate segmentation masks for objects in an image using Gemini.
+*   **Gemini Speaker Diarization:** Separate audio into different speaker tracks using Gemini.
 *   **GPT Image Edit:** OpenAI's `gpt-image-1` for prompt-based image editing and inpainting.
 Simply mask an area and describe the change you want to see.
 *   **Google Imagen Generator & Edit:** Create and edit images with Google's Imagen models, with support for Vertex AI.
 *   **Nano Banana:** A creative image generation node using a specialized Gemini model.
-*   **Veo Text-to-Video:** Generate high-quality video clips from text prompts using Google's Veo model via Vertex AI.
+*   **Veo Video Generator:** Generate high-quality video clips from text prompts using Google's Veo model via Vertex AI or the Gemini API.
 *   **ElevenLabs TTS:** Generate high-quality speech from text using ElevenLabs' diverse range of voices and models.
 *   **Gemini TTS:** Create speech from text using Google's Gemini models.
-*   **Seamless Integration:** All nodes are designed to work seamlessly with standard ComfyUI inputs (IMAGE, MASK, STRING) and outputs, allowing you to chain them into complex and creative workflows.
-*   **Secure & Simple:** Simply provide your API key in the node's input field to get started.

 ---